 Alameda County Surface Mining Ordinance (ACSMO).
 A county ordinance regulating surface mining operations in unincorporated portions of Alameda County.

-Arroyo del Valle Corridor (“Arroyo”).
+Arroyo del Valle (“Arroyo”).
 A 36.4-mile, westward flowing creek that begins in Santa Clara County and flows into Alameda County where it is dammed to form Lake del Valle.
-The Arroyo flows through the southern portion of the Eliot Mine.
+The Arroyo continues downstream of the Lake del Valle and flows through the southern portion of the Eliot Mine.

 California Environmental Quality Act (CEQA).
-California’s environmental protection law, CEQA is a statute that requires state and local agencies to identify the significant environmental impacts of proposed projects or development activity under their review and to avoid or mitigate those impacts, if feasible.
+California’s landmark environmental protection law that requires state and local agencies to identify the significant environmental impacts of their actions (including approval of private development proposals) and to avoid or mitigate those impacts, if feasible.

 Chain of Lakes.
-A term used in the Specific Plan for Livermore-Amador Valley Quarry Area Reclamation to describe a master reclamation plan that requires mined areas to be shaped and converted into lakes for the purposes of water diversion and conveyance.
+A term used in the 1981 Specific Plan for Livermore-Amador Valley Quarry Area Reclamation to describe a master reclamation plan that requires mined areas to be shaped and converted into lakes for the purposes of water management, including water conveyance and groundwater recharge.

 East Bay Regional Parks District (EBRPD).
 A public agency that manages a system of parkland and trails in Alameda and Contra Costa counties, comprised of over 114,000 acres, including more than 1,200 trails, spread over 65 parks.
 The EBRPD is responsible for acquiring, managing and preserving these resources.

 Environmental Impact Report (EIR).
-A detailed report written by the lead agency describing and analyzing the significant environmental effects of a proposed project, identifying alternatives and discussing ways to reduce or avoid the possible environmental damage.
+A detailed report written by the lead agency describing and analyzing the significant environmental effects of a proposed project, identifying alternatives and discussing ways to reduce or avoid the possible environmental effects.
 The EIR process begins with the circulation of a Notice of Preparation (NOP) of a Draft EIR, which informs the public and government agencies that an EIR is being prepared for a project.
+The Draft EIR is circulated for public and agency review.
+Following this review period, the lead agency will prepare a response to comments / Final EIR.

 Reclamation Plan and Reclamation Plan Amendment.
 A document required by SMARA that establishes how mined land will be restored to a usable state that is beneficial to the public once mining is complete.